 Everyone knows that project managers guide, support, and, well, manage projects from start to finish.
 Not everyone, however, thinks about what happens after the project is finished.
 A bottle of champagne is popped, a celebratory meeting is organized, but what then?

 Someone has to clean up once the party is over, and that someone, often, is the project manager.
 They are responsible for a lot of mundane tasks in closing projects, such as:

 - Ensuring all obligations are met.

-- Checking that all tasks are completed and doing the final touches where needed.
+- Checking that all tasks in the to-do list app are completed and doing the final touches where needed.